RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 ---
 layout: 'post'
-title: 'Five Tips for Those Considering Tech Team Management'
+title: 'Five Tips for Aspiring Tech Team Managers'
 description: "Management isn't a topic that is often discussed among developers as we're generally much more interested in the pros and cons of various frameworks, design patterns, code principles or design patterns"
 published: false
 tags: [management]